ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: `activation`, `dropout`, `norm`, `norm_params`, `output_size`, `use_bias`, `bias_initializer` and `weights_initializer`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the decoder will be used instead.
-- `num_fc_layers` (default 0): this is the number of stacked fully connected layers that the input to the feature passes through.
+- `num_fc_layers` (default 0): the number of stacked fully connected layers that the input to the feature passes through.
 Their output is projected in the feature's output space.
 - `output_size` (default `256`): if an `output_size` is not already specified in `fc_layers` this is the default `output_size` that will be used for each layer.
 It indicates the size of the output of a fully connected layer.